 Remark

-must be replaced by the
+youderf must be relaced by your_username and ManageStudent22 must be replaced by the

-folder name of your django project
+folder name of your django project.

 And finally int the section virtualenv you must indicate the path to your virtualenv: